Przemek-12/TradeApp/README.md

 Application gui displays data about submited orders, completed orders, buy orders, sell orders, chart with latest stock prices.

 There are four threads in app.
 Each of them has infinite loop that runs task every few seconds.
-1. connectionThread - pings www.google.com and throws exception if theres no connection.
+1. connectionThread - pings www.google.com and throws exception if there's no connection.
 2. tableDataThread - sets data from database into tables.
 3. urlAPIThread - fetches json object from API.
 4. tradeTransactionsThread - responsible for trades in database.
 Compares sell orders with buy orders and commits transactions.